-Texas Jurisprudence Exam Prep Course 180 This course reviews codes related to rules, policies, and procedures covered in the Texas Jurisprudence Exam.
-Throughout the course, you will be provided with the Texas Administrative Codes (TAC), taken directly from the Texas Department of State Health Services (TDSHS) website, that will likely appear on the exam.
-Practice questions similar to those found on the exam will also be provided.
 The Ketamine Challenge: Pros and Cons for EMS 60 EMS use of ketamine is relatively new.
 Evidence suggests it is both safe and effective for Excited Delirium Syndrome, procedural sedation, and analgesia.
 This potent, general anesthetic agent also creates unique challenges heretofore unknown in EMS.
-This course will review the background of EMS ketamine, use in multiple clinical settings, the ketamine dosing spectrum, special considerations (e.g., lookalike packaging and the need for dilution), and the recognition and management of potential complications.
+This presentation will review the background of EMS ketamine, use in multiple clinical settings, the ketamine dosing spectrum, special considerations (e.g., lookalike packaging and the need for dilution), and the recognition and management of potential complications.
+Thinking Fast Acting Slow 30 EMS incident outcomes can be drastically improved simply by taking a second to stop and think quickly on one's feet about how to proceed can save precious minutes when responding.
+As discussed in this Real Life Rescues podcast episode, taking a moment to stop and think can help prevent operational miscues and allow for faster treatment and transport of the patient.
+From the mayhem of the Jerusalem Bus Terminal to treating a crane operator 30 floors up on his crane, and from a car hanging on the brink of a cliff to a more run-of-the-mill call for a fallen patient and needing to get them down six flights of stairs, thinking fast and acting slow can save a lot of time and anguish for both the providers and the patients while showing them an extra level of care.
 Toxic Chemical Handling and Exposure 150 As first responders, you may be called to respond to an environment with a toxic chemical; you may or may not be aware of its presence initially.
 This course will discuss many toxic chemicals, such as hexavalent chromium, crystalline silica, flammable liquids, combustible liquids, benzene, arsenic, formaldehyde, asbestos, and lead.
 In each segment, you will learn about the risks of exposure, how to avoid exposure, relevant handling procedures, necessary PPE, and what to do if you are exposed.
 Transgender Patient Assessment and Care 60 It's important for first responders to be culturally competent, especially when dealing with transgender individuals.
 About 1.4 million people in the US are transgender, and they often face harmful interactions with medical providers due to stigma and lack of knowledge.
 In this Podcast, EMT Taylor Sprecher shares his story and emphasizes the need for building trust during patient interviews to reduce the adverse effects of medical treatment.
 Taylor also shares his personal transition journey.